-Yes, I reached a measly 37 people.
+Yes, I got a measly 37 engagements.
 I didn’t even get the suggested minimum per day over the span of the advert!
-I dread to think about how an advert would perform if you picked more selective content.
-The more niche you go then in theory you’ll get fewer viewers.
+I dread to think how an advert performed if you picked more selective content.
+The more niche you go then in theory you’ll get less viewers.
 I barely got any as it is.

-As of writing this post, I have had just over 3,000 views in 2019.
-That averages at 10 views a day organically.
-In the five day advert period, my page views varied from 0 – 21, which averages at 9.4 views a day.
-It’s not that much different, is it?
+As of writing this post, I have had just over 4,550 views in the 900 days since beginning my blog.
+That averages at 5 views a day.
+In the five day advert period, my page views varied from 3 – 21.

 Comparing this advert period with the first few days of October, I’ve had nearly as many page views and interactions organically compared with the advert period.
 Okay, Blogtober will be having a bit of an effect on the figures as I have fresh content every day, but still, not massive.
 Only 7 of 37 actually went on to look at my blog, and I have no new subscribers for the trouble.

 The stats for Instagram don’t look any better either, I am sad to say.
 The post received 21 likes in the period.

 I would say that normally isn’t to be sniffed at… but this is how my posts perform normally WITHOUT advertising.
 In fact, I have posts which have performed better, such as my post about winning a signed copy of The Testaments.

 My promoted post didn’t refer anyone to my blog, either.
 I didn’t expect as many from Instagram as Facebook, but as it happens I got none at all.